 Compliance with any conditions imposed by the Town Code Enforcement Officer.

-That the permit shall expire on December 31 of the year for which it is effective.
+That initial permit shall expire at the end of the three-month quarter year which follows the one year anniversary of the date of the permit becomes effective.
+Each successive permit shall expire after one year.

 § 133-5.
 Conformity and Display of Permit.